ysenarath/sinling/README.md

 ## How to get started
 Steps-
-1. Create new folder named `bin` in root path
-1. Download [`stat.split.pickle`](https://github.com/ysenarath/sinling/releases/download/v0.1-alpha/stat.split.pickle) to the `bin` folder
+1. Download [`stat.split.pickle`](https://github.com/ysenarath/sinling/releases/download/v0.1-alpha/stat.split.pickle) to the `resources` folder
 1. Import required tools from the `sinling` module in your desired project (you may have to append this project path to your path environment variable)